The Good, the Bart, and the Loki: Writing

 Jean felt choosing which Springfield residents would be which members of the Avengers was "the most fun thing".
-Lisa Simpson was chosen to become Thor as a reference to Natalie Portman's Jane Foster becoming Thor in Thor: Love and Thunder (2022), with Jean noting the parallels between Thor and Loki and Lisa and Bart Simpson were "pretty clear".
-The creative team had hoped to include a cameo from Stan Lee, but were dissuaded by Marvel Studios who informed them they no longer feature Lee in cameos following his death.
+Lisa Simpson was chosen to become Thor as a reference to Natalie Portman's Jane Foster becoming Thor in the Marvel Cinematic Universe (MCU) film Thor: Love and Thunder (2022), with Jean noting the parallels between Thor and Loki and Lisa and Bart Simpson were "pretty clear".
+The creative team had hoped to include a cameo appearance from Stan Lee, but Marvel Studios told them they stopped featuring Lee in cameos after his death in 2018.
 The team also wanted to include a "ridiculous amount of post-credit sequences for a four-minute short".
 The post-credits scene from Loki was based only on the first episode of the series, with the team having a week to complete it and add it to the film.

 Casting

 Tom Hiddleston reprises his role as Loki in the short.
-Marvel helped the Simpsons team get Hiddleston "on board", who recorded his part remotely in England.
+Marvel helped the Simpsons team get Hiddleston "on board"; he recorded his part remotely in England.
 Regular Simpsons voice actors Dan Castellaneta, Nancy Cartwright, and Yeardley Smith reprise their roles as Homer Simpson, Bart Simpson, and Lisa Simpson, respectively, while Maurice LaMarche voices Odin, and Dawnn Lewis voices Ravonna Renslayer.